wxcctechsummit/wxcclabguides/LTRCCT-2013/Lab3_Chat.md

 # Lab Section

 ## Step 1.
-Chat Asset creation & register to Webex CC
+Live Chat Asset creation & register to Webex CC

 - Login to your respective Webex Connect UI using the provided URL https://cl1pod**X**.imiconnect.io/ (where **X** is your POD number).